syncfusion-content/blazor-docs/blazor/chart/how-to/add-remove.md

 ---
 layout: post
-title: Add or remove a series in Blazor Chart Component | Syncfusion
+title: Add or Remove Series in Blazor Charts Component | Syncfusion
-description: Learn here all about how to add or remove a series dynamically in the Syncfusion Blazor Chart component step by step.
+description: Checkout and learn here all about Add or Remove Series in Syncfusion Blazor Charts component and more.
 platform: Blazor
 control: Chart
 documentation: ug